-Do you have difficulty stooping down, getting up off the floor or up out of bed?
+Do you have difficulty stooping down, getting off the floor, or up out of bed?
 Do activities that used to feel fluid, now feel awkward?

-Tight muscles can contribute to joint pain, back pain, neck pain & overall stiffness.
-This, in turn, causes general dis-ease of movement.
-Will stretching your muscles help?
+Tight muscles can contribute to joint pain, back pain, neck pain and overall stiffness, causing dis-ease of movement.
+Will stretching help?
 You betcha!
 But only if you stretch your muscles properly.

 - Lengthens muscles

-Your muscles respond the best to a stretch when they are warm.
-Plan your flexibility routine directly after a shower, with a moist heating pad or even in a hot tub.
+Muscles respond to stretching best when warm.
+Plan your flexibility routine after a shower, hot tub, or alongside a heating pad.

-Another great time to stretch is directly after cardiovascular exercise.
+Another great time to stretch is after cardiovascular exercise.

 Weight-training too!
-Each time you finish a weight training set, immediately stretch the muscle you just used!
-It’s just logical.
-Your muscle will never be as warm as it is immediately after a weight-lifting set & hey, you have to rest anyway.
-Think of it as the opportune moment.
+When you finish a weight-lifting set, immediately stretch the muscle you just used!
+It’s logical.
+Your muscle will never be as warm as it is after weight-training it and hey, you have to rest anyway.

 Most people save their flexibility routine for the end of the workout.
-By all means, stretch at the end as well.
+By all means, stretch at the end too.

-Is Balancing & Stretching at the Same Time More Efficient?
+Is Balancing and Stretching at the Same Time More Efficient?

 No!
 Not efficient at all.
 Training for balance is important, but not during a stretch.

-Muscles need to be “turned-off” & relaxed to allow them to fully lengthen.
-In other words, if your muscles are busy contracting in an attempt to balance your body against gravity, they can’t possibly be getting a good stretch.
+If muscles are contracting to balance your body against gravity, they can’t possibly be getting a good stretch.
+Muscles need to be “turned-off” and relaxed to fully lengthen.

-During your flexibility routine look for ways to be as stable as possible, even up against a wall if necessary.
+During your flexibility routine look for ways to be as stable as possible.

 How Does Stretching Make Your Muscles Stronger?

-This means that when you perform a bicep curl, you’re really stimulating multitudes of contractile units to contract simultaneously.
-After a weight-training set of bicep curls or lifting a particularly heavy object – the contractile units do not quite return to the resting position.
-In other words the “teeth of the comb remain slightly interspersed.
+During a bicep curl, multitudes of contractile units contract simultaneously.
+Afterwards, the contractile units do not quite return to the resting position.
+The teeth of the comb remain slightly interspersed.

-So, if you go to use your bicep again, it is slightly weaker because that slight interspersion doesn’t allow the contractile units to contract over the full range of motion.
+When you contract your bicep again, it is slightly weaker because that slight interspersion doesn’t allow the contractile units to contract over the full range of motion.

-Thus, your muscles are stronger when they are stretched out to their proper length & thus, able to perform a full contraction.
+Your muscles are stronger when they’re stretched to their proper length and able to fully contract.

-Is it Supposed to Hurt When I Stretch My Muscles?
+Are My Muscles Supposed to Hurt When I Stretch?

-Hidden within each one of your muscles are receptors called muscle spindles.
-Their job is to monitor any changes in muscle length.
+Hidden within all your muscles are receptors called muscle spindles.
+They monitor changes in muscle length.

-Thus, when you stretch, your muscle spindles are called to attention.
-If you stretch too fast, or too far, the muscle spindle will stimulate your muscle to contract against further lengthening.
-This is the pain that you’re feeling.
+When you stretch, your muscle spindles snap to attention.
+Stretch too fast or too far and the spindle stimulates the muscle to contract against further lengthening.
+This is the pain you’re feeling.
 It’s a protective mechanism.

-It’s important to understand that stretching into pain (while your muscle is contracting) has very little benefit, if any at all.
+Stretching into pain (while your muscle is contracting) has little benefit.

-What’s the Proper Way to Stretch?
-You need to trick your muscle spindles!
-In other words, ease into your stretch so slowly that your muscle spindles do not detect the change.
+What’s the proper way to stretch?
+Tricking your muscle spindles!
+Ease into your stretch so slowly your muscle spindles don’t detect any change.

-As you ease into your stretch, you’ll eventually come to feel a slight pull.
-That’s where you stop & hold.
+Then, when you feel a slight pull, you hold.
 Wait until the pull disappears, then slowly ease deeper into the stretch, again stopping when you feel the pull.

-Hold each stretch for a total of one minute (by the clock).
+Hold each stretch for one minute (by the clock).

 Why do People Lose Flexibility as They Age?

-It is thought that a steady diet of stretching can prevent some of this cross-linking from occurring, or at least force the cross-linking to occur in a stretched out manner.
-This allows us to retain flexibility as we age.
+It’s thought that consistent stretching can prevent some cross linking from occurring, or at least force the cross linking to occur in a stretched out manner.
+This allows aging muscle to retain flexibility.

-A daily stretch routine done safely & on a consistent basis will give you ease of movement for life!
+A safe stretch routine done consistently will give ease of movement for life!

 Heed These Warnings!

-- Prolonged rounding out of your lower back can be harmful to your intervertebral discs & can cause severe lower back pain.
+- Prolonged rounding of your lower back can be harmful to your intervertebral discs, causing severe lower back pain.

-- Twisting or torquing in your lower back can be harmful to your intervertebral discs & can cause severe lower back pain.
+- Twisting or torquing in your lower back can be harmful to your intervertebral discs, causing severe lower back pain.

-- Twisting or torquing in your pelvic region can cause slight subluxations to your sacroiliac joints which can cause severe pain in your lower back & sacral area.
+- Twisting or torquing in your pelvic region can cause slight subluxations to your sacroiliac joints, causing severe pain in your lower back and sacral area.

 How To Stretch Your Muscles Properly

-- Warm up with a heating pad, shower, hot tub or exercise prior to stretch routine.
+- Warm up with a shower, hot tub, heating pad, or exercise prior to stretching.

-- Move slowly until you feel only a slight stretch & then hold for one minute by the clock.
+- Move slowly until you feel a slight stretch then hold for one minute (by the clock).

-- If you no longer feel the stretch sensation, it’s okay to slowly move further into the stretch.
+- No longer feel the stretch sensation?
+Move slowly further into the stretch.

-- Performing your flexibility routine on a carpet or thick mat with be more comfortable.
+- Stretching on a carpet or thick mat is more comfortable.